cosad3s/subscout/README.md

 Add your credentials in `config/amass-config.ini` file if necessary for better result.
 Use the file `config/amass-config-example.ini` as an example.

-Add your Redhunt credentials in `config/subfinder-config.yaml` file if necessary for better result.
+Add your credentials in `config/subfinder-config.yaml` file if necessary for better result.
 Use the file `config/subfinder-config-example.yaml` as an example.

+Add your FOFA credentials in `config/fofax-config.yaml` file if necessary for better result.
+Use the file `config/fofax-config-example.yaml` as an example.